 My work has been published in academic journals such as Antipode, City & Society, and The Journal of Peasant Studies.
-I have also written for Central American newspapers like El Faro, Focos and MalaYerba.
+I have also written for Central American newspapers like El Faro, Focos, and MalaYerba.

 CONTACT